 - Consider drop shipping: Let your supplier into your business like a partner does.
 Amazon does this effectively.
 A wholesaler or manufacturer is responsible for carrying the inventory and shipping the products when a consumer buys from your store.

 INVENTORY MANAGEMENT IS PART-ART AND PARTSCIENCE.
 ONE HAS TO INDULGE IN THE ART TO UNDERSTAND THE SCIENCE BEHIND IT

 The best strategists will tell you that stocks or inventory do not sell in “turn.”
 You cannot invest in stocks and wait for them to sell.
-Good stocks sell fast, and the new things will sell faster.
+Good stocks sell fast, and new things will sell faster.
 The old stock will get older.
-Inventory management is part-art and part-science.
-One has to indulge in the art to understand the science behind it.
-Here are a few tips to manage inventory better.
+Inventory management is part-art and part science.
 One has to indulge in the art to understand the science behind it.
 Here are a few tips to manage inventory better.

 Systems for Better Inventory Control

-In the retail industry the most successful players adopt the principle where Order-lead times affect order accuracy, which affects sell-through which, in turn, affects profits.
-If you are able to shorten order-lead time and improve your accuracy then you will be in a position to offer your customers better price and higher quality.
+In the retail industry, the most successful players adopt the principle that Order-lead times affect order accuracy, which affects sell-through which, in turn, affects profits.
+If you are able to shorten the order-lead time and improve your accuracy then you will be in a position to offer your customers better prices and higher quality.
 In order to achieve this, you will have to invest in better systems, processes and technologies in your business.

 Here are 7 essential things you can do

 The first step in organizing your inventory is to set up your stock and supplier information in a reliable and accessible system.
 Some businesses use manual-tracking methods, such as spreadsheets.
 However, the best option for retailers is to use a point of- sale (POS) system.